arbor-sim/arbor/doc/contrib/doc.rst

 =====================

-The source for `the documentation <https://arbor.readthedocs.io>`__ is found in the ``/doc`` subdirectory, C++ examples in ``/example`` and Python examples in ``/python/example``.
-You can add yours in the same way you would contribute code, please see the “Github workflow” section.
+The source for `the documentation <https://arbor.readthedocs.io>`__ is found in the ``/doc`` subdirectory.
+You can add your contribution to the documentation in the same way you would contribute code, please see the :ref:`contribpr` section.

 .. todo::
-    Very much in progress.
+    This page is under construction.

 .. _contribdoc-namingconventions: